A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Analysis

 \subsubsection{Assumptions}

 We make the following list of assumptions regarding the problem.
-Note that each of these is satisfied by an elliptic $\F$ with sufficiently smooth coefficient functions on a Lipschitz domain and a $\G$ that corresponds to Dirichlet, Neumann, or Robin boundary conditions (see Thms.
-4.10-4.12 of \cite{mclea00} for symmetric, strongly elliptic operators on Lipschitz domains, for example). \begin{enumerate} \item There exists some $\alpha_{k}\in\C$ so that for any $C^{\tilde{q}}$ function $w$, the related problem with inhomogeneous boundary conditions can be made well-posed:
+Note that each of these is satisfied by an elliptic $\F$, such as the Laplacian, with sufficiently smooth coefficient functions on a Lipschitz domain and a $\G$ that corresponds to Dirichlet, Neumann, or Robin boundary conditions (see Thms.
+4.10-4.12 of \cite{mclea00} for symmetric, strongly elliptic operators on Lipschitz domains, for example).
+These assumptions are also satisfied by the Laplace--Beltrami operator on smooth manifolds, either on closed manifolds or with Dirichlet, Neumann, or Robin boundary conditions (see Chapter 5 of the text by Taylor \cite{taylo23} for regularity theory for the Laplace--Beltrami operator).
+Importantly, each (non-Steklov) problem examined in the numerical experiments in Section 4 satisfies these assumptions. \begin{enumerate} \item There exists some $\alpha_{k}\in\C$ so that for any $C^{\tilde{q}}$ function $w$, the related problem with inhomogeneous boundary conditions can be made well-posed:

 Specifically, we require that there exists a constant $C_{k}>0$ such that the problem above always has at least one solution $g\in C^{q}\b{\overline{S}}$ such that, for some $\tilde{s}\in\R$,